-Bill No. 650, introduced by Senators Paxton and Harris, focuses on improving the maintenance and operation of public utilities that provide sewage services.
+Bill No. 650, introduced by Senator Paxton and Representative Harris, focuses on improving the maintenance and operation of public utilities that provide sewage services.
 It requires public utilities to adopt a comprehensive plan that includes mapping and recordkeeping of the sanitary sewer system, inspection and maintenance policies, and a response strategy for sanitary sewer overflows.
-The bill also mandates the adoption of a Fats, Oils, and Grease (FOG) Ordinance, requires new constructions to connect to the sanitary sewer system, and establishes a funding model to support these operations.
+The bill also mandates the adoption of a Fats, Oils, and Grease (FOG) Ordinance, requires new constructions to connect to the sanitary sewer system, and establishes a funding model for operations and capital improvements.
 Compliance with these requirements will ensure that public utilities are considered in accordance with the law.

 Statutes affected: